Huntingdonshire Branch pubs selling real ale

 161 Great North Road

 Popular community pub in an building which dates from the 17th century.
-There is a comfortable main bar on the left by the entrance with an inglenook fireplace, and soft chairs and tables.
+There is a comfortable main bar on the left by the entrance with an inglenook fireplace, soft chairs and tables.
 On the right of the pub is an open plan games bar with pool and sports TV screens.
+A choice of two real ales is offered.
+Live music twice a month.

 - River Mill

-This popular riverside pub on the River Great Ouse was converted from a flour mill many years ago and has a galleried area above the bar with a restaurant area.
+This popular riverside pub on the River Great Ouse was converted from a flour mill many years ago and has a galleried restaurant area above the bar.
 There is an extensive, varied menu, with a bar menu, extended menu and blackboard specials.
 Tea, coffee and cake is available all day.
-Five real ales are offered, including three guest beers stocked from small local independent breweries.
+Four real ales are offered, including three guest beers stocked from small local independent breweries.
 The patio offers splendid views of the river and marina.
 Moorings are available.

 - Waggon & Horses